 Now that you’ve gotten the importance of this let’s discuss what it is, why so many companies and get it wrong and most importantly how you can help make sure they get it right.
 Resource allocation in a broad sense pertains primarily to the following elements.

-“If we don’t hurry up and spend our budget for the year it will be smaller next year”
+- “If we don’t hurry and spend our budget for the year it will be smaller next year.”